 Store on the counter for 3 days or in the fridge for 5 days.

 Extras: I recommend 1/3 cup of extras like pumpkin seeds, chopped walnuts, chocolate chips, etc. in the batter or add 2-3 tablespoons on top the loaf before baking.

-Flours: This recipe is made with sprouted spelt flour which is my go-to baking flour.
+Spelt Flour – This recipe is made with sprouted spelt flour which is my go-to baking flour.
 I use One Degree Organics Sprouted Spelt Flour.
-If you can’t get your hands on sprouted spelt flour, you should be able to sub whole wheat pastry flour or your favorite gluten-free blend.
-However, I have not tested this recipe with the other flours.
+If you can’t get your hands on sprouted spelt flour, light spelt flour, whole wheat pastry flour or all-purpose flour will work.

 Vegan-option: If you’d like a vegan loaf you can replace the egg with 1 tablespoon of ground flax + 3 tablespoons of water to create a “flax egg”.
 Just be aware your loaf won’t rise as much and will be a little more delicate.